voidlabs/mosaico/README.md

 ```
   grunt
 ```
-*IMPORTANT* in order to use image uploading/processing feature in Node you need imageMagick installed in your environment. e.g. running "convert" and "identify" on the command line should output imageMagick command line help (if you are on Windows and install imageMagick 7.x then make sure to install ["legacy utilities"](https://github.com/aheckmann/gm/issues/559)).

 *NOTE* we have reports that default Ubuntu node package have issues with building Mosaico via Grunt.
 If you see a ```Fatal error: watch ENOSPC``` then have a look at https://github.com/voidlabs/mosaico/issues/82

 ### Docker